 American Revolution History

-York County is filled with rich history and battlefields from the American Revolution.
+York County is filled with rich history from the American Revolution.

-When searching for American Revolution history, Kings Mountain National Military Park is a must.
-The Battle of Kings Mountain in October of 1780, was considered the “turning point” of the Revolutionary War in the South.
-You can explore the National Military Park’s Visitor Center that includes a short film and exhibit area filled with artifacts.
-You can also walk the 1.5 paved battlefield trail that takes you to a monument that lists the names of those that fought in this important battle.
-The National Park holds a ceremony on each anniversary honoring those who lost their lives.
+For American Revolutionary History buffs, Kings Mountain National Military Park is a must.
+The Battle of Kings Mountain in October of 1780 was considered the turning point of the Revolutionary War.
+Visitors can explore the National Military Park’s Visitors Center and walk the 1.5 paved battlefield trail.